-You have probably heard that the best way to lead is by setting the right example.
+You have probably heard that the best way to be a safety leader is by setting the right example.
 For some of you, this might sound repetitive.
 However, leading by example is certainly the most effective way to make workplace health and safety a collective effort within your workplace.

 Frequently, our clients tell us that even though they are aware of the importance of getting everyone involved in their health and safety practices, they struggle with keeping workers motivated and empowered.